preethaak/preethaak/README.md

 - 👋 Hi, I’m @preethaa
 - 👀 I’m interested in learning how to code
-- 🌱 I’m currently learning in CS50
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on simple projects with students